Jon MosserAssistant Professor

 Dr. Mosser studied biochemistry as an undergraduate at Middlebury College.
 He then completed a MPH with a focus in epidemiology and biostatistics from the Johns Hopkins Bloomberg School of Public Health and a MD from the Johns Hopkins University School of Medicine.
-He completed a clinical residency in Pediatrics at the University of Washington/Seattle Children’s Hospital (UW/SCH), and is currently a fellow in Pediatric Infectious Diseases at UW/SCH.
+His clinical training included a residency in Pediatrics and a fellowship in Pediatric Infectious Diseases at the University of Washington/Seattle Children’s Hospital, and he continues to see patients as a practicing Pediatric Infectious Disease physician.
 Prior to his arrival at IHME in 2016, his research included clinical studies of pediatric HIV regimens and intrahousehold transmission dynamics of Streptococcus pneumoniae.

 IHME was established at the University of Washington in Seattle in 2007.
 Its mission is to deliver to the world timely, relevant, and scientifically valid evidence to improve health policy and practice.